Skip to main content Skip to secondary navigation

 The recent explosion in rich data sources and powerful technologies for analyzing them is radically reshaping development research and strategies for building sustainable economies around the world.
 For example, satellite imagery combined with call data records can track disease outbreaks in even the remotest villages.
 Social media data are advancing what is known about the genesis of political protests and government responses to them.

 • Research and collaboration - Enabling and supporting sustained interactions between experts in both data science and development are crucial to harnessing the enormous potential of new data streams.
-Faculty-led research efforts, for instance, are using high-resolution satellite imagery and machine learning to study “hidden” pockets of poverty globally.
-A separate project is designing a scalable, low-cost method for accurately predicting crop yields amid climate change.
+Faculty-led research efforts, for instance, were using high-resolution satellite imagery and machine learning to study “hidden” pockets of poverty globally.
+A separate project was designing a scalable, low-cost method for accurately predicting crop yields amid climate change.

-• Student training - A project-based class brings together Stanford undergraduates studying machine learning and development, while a graduate summer school course convenes students in the social sciences from around the world.
+• Student training - A project-based class brought together Stanford undergraduates studying machine learning and development, while a graduate summer school course convened students in the social sciences from around the world.

-• External partnerships - As private-sector companies and public agencies increasingly open up their data to development researchers, the Initiative will host an annual meeting to foster communication and the sharing of ideas among partners, which include Google, Facebook, and the World Bank.
+• External partnerships - As private-sector companies and public agencies increasingly open up their data to development researchers, the Initiative hosted an annual meeting to foster communication and the sharing of ideas among partners, which include Google, Facebook, and the World Bank.

-• Data creation and curation - The Initiative identifies the best methods for generating datasets that lead to scalable development programs and is constructing an open-source web platform for development experts worldwide.
+• Data creation and curation - The Initiative identified the best methods for generating datasets that lead to scalable development programs and was constructing an open-source web platform for development experts worldwide.

 For more information about the Data for Development initiative, please contact King Center Executive Director Jessica Leino at jleino@stanford.edu.